How Much Does it Cost to Own a Wheelchair Van for 1 Year?

 An ounce of prevention is worth a pound of cure.

-Regular maintenance on both the van itself and the conversion components will help to mitigate higher repair expenses in the future.
-Regular maintenance looks like this: semi-annual engine oil changes and air filter replacements, and annual lift or ramp inspections.
+Regular maintenance on both the van itself and the conversion components will help mitigate higher repair expenses in the future.
+Regular maintenance includes semi-annual engine oil changes, air filter replacements, and annual lift or ramp inspections.

 Cost of engine oil changes

-Engine oil changes can cost between $60-$120 depending on whether you are using conventional or synthetic engine oils.
+Engine oil changes can cost between $100 and $120, depending on whether you use conventional or synthetic engine oils.
+At two oil changes per year, you can expect to pay between $200 and $240.

 Cost of engine air filter replacements

-Engine air filters cost $40-$50 and should be checked during every oil change.
+Engine air filters cost $40 and $50 and should be checked during every oil change.
+At two engine air filter replacements per year, expect to pay between $80 and $100.

 Cost of annual lift and ramp inspections

-The annual lift and ramp inspections typically cost $200 and are highly recommended to keep your accessible van running optimally.
+The lift and ramp inspections typically cost $200 and are highly recommended to be performed semi-annually to keep your accessible van running optimally.
 Click here to book your ramp or lift inspection today.

-It’s important to remember that performing regularly-scheduled maintenance will always pay off in the long run–keeping you from venturing into pricey repair costs.
+It’s important to remember that regularly scheduled maintenance will always pay off in the long run, keeping you from incurring pricey repair costs.

 Other maintenance practices you can expect throughout the year are: